celgutierrez/thebar/README.md

 <p>
 Redesign of an existing website, Lambda Lounge is a hypothetical nightclub and the overall concept was to learn to build websites that are unique and eye catching to garner more traffic.
 <br>Live website <a href="https://lambda-lounge.herokuapp.com">here</a>!
+<br>Slideshow with examples of the original website this project was designed from <a href="https://drive.google.com/open?id=1G_M7wHDWVonMl0r54Z1Ays6jN7Z1jqjz0iAR945nPB0">here</a>!

 <br>